david-swift/Memorize/README.md

 The study mode follows a simple principle: each flashcard starts with the same initial difficulty value.
 The cards will be presented in a random order.
 Type in the answer and press enter.
-If your answer is right, the difficulty score decreases, otherwise, it increases by one.
+If correct, the difficulty score decreases, otherwise, it increases by one.
-When a card reaches the score of zero, it won't appear in this round anymore.
+Cards with a score of zero won't appear again in this round.
-You can always restart the study mode.
+You can restart the study mode at any time.

 ### Test